Monthly Archives: April 2010

 Sister, Sister got a mention (Strange Tales III from the glorious Tartarus Press).
 Peter M Ball’s Horn did too.
 And Jason Fischer got 3 – count ’em, three!
 Woooooot!

-Other notables include Margo Lanagan, Tansy Rayner Roberts,
+Other notables include Margo Lanagan, Tansy Rayner Roberts, RB Russell (co-ed of Tartarus Press),

 Essential viewing – a quick summary of how text has shifted and how different it is now … still, I miss my clay tablet and stylus … and cuneiform.